FMSystemsGroup/software-engineer-exercise/README.md

 Using any web technologies you'd like, display the list of cities in a drop-down list.
 The list should be populated via a request to the city collection API that you created.
 The UI design should be simple and take minimal time to develop.

 ### Requirement 4:
-Selecting a city from the drop-down needs to trigger a call out to the [DarkSky API](https://darksky.net/dev) and retrieve the weather for the selected city from July 4, 2018 at exactly noon local time.
+Selecting a city from the drop-down needs to trigger a call out to the [Visual Crossing API](https://www.visualcrossing.com/) and retrieve the weather for the selected city from July 4, 2018 at exactly noon local time.
 On the screen display the noon current summary description (example: Mostly Sunny), temperature (example: 88.81), and UV index (example: 5).

-> Note: The Dark Sky API [doesn't enable CORS](https://darksky.net/dev/docs/faq#cross-origin).
-Handle this case as you see fit.

 ### Bonus
 - Write clear documentation on how the app was designed and how to run the code.